mitodl/ccx-idde-overrides-slides/DEVELOPING.md

 CCX talk slides
 =============================
-This project is intended to supply a convenient development environment for a talk on "Custom Courses on edX (CCX)"
+This project is intended to supply a convenient development environment for a lightning talk on "IDDE, CCX, Overrides and Custom Keys"

 How to build